chef/chef-web-docs/chef_master/source/upgrade_server.rst

 Before upgrading, please :doc:`view the notes </upgrade_server_notes>` for more background on the upgrade process from Enterprise Chef 11 to Chef server 12.

-.. note:: Using `nohup` with `chef-server-ctl upgrade` for Enterprise Chef 11 to Chef server 12 upgrades has been found to cause issues and is not supported.
+.. warning:: Using ``nohup`` with ``chef-server-ctl upgrade`` to upgrade from Enterprise Chef 11 to Chef server 12 causes issues, and is not supported.

 Standalone
 -----------------------------------------------------